Does the Danielson Rubric improve teaching? Maybe it’s an unfair question. After all, it’s a rubric, not a training program.

 Education needs a simpler measure of teaching effectiveness.
 One that feels intuitive.
 One that aligns with how most educators think about effective teaching.

-I believe such a measure requires just three domains: Passion, Action, and Strategy.
+I believe such a measure requires just three domains: Heart, Hands, and Head.

 The Heart Domain: Passion

 Passionate educators lead with their heart.
 They love teaching, have a positive outlook, and they tend to have excellent relationships with their students.